 The school cafeteria, operated under federal law, provides free or reduced cost lunches for those whose income meets appropriate guidelines.
-Families must fill out a new application every year to determine eligibility.
+Applications have to be made and if approved students may qualify for this benefit.
 The breakfast/lunch procedure is operated in such a way as to ensure confidentiality and avoid embarrassment.
 The applications for free or reduced meals are available in all building the offices throughout the school year.
-Additionally, all students are allowed to charge up to \$5.00 on their account.
-If a student exceeds \$5.00 they will be provided a basic school lunch until the account is balanced.
+Students are allowed to charge up to \$5.00 on their account.